spurcell/docs/docs/data.md

 write(`height`);
 ```

-The link operator `><` produces a new array containing the elements of the left array followed by the elements of the right array.
+The concatenation operator `><` yields a new array containing the elements of the left array followed by the elements of the right array.

 ```
 western = ["K2", "Nanga Parbat"];